ScienceMeter: Tracking Scientific Knowledge Updates in Language Models: Introduction

-In \methodname, we curate a large-scale, multi-domain dataset encompassing 15,444 research papers and 30,888 scientific claims across 10 rapidly evolving scientific fields, including \emph{medicine, biology, materials science,} and \emph{computer science}.
+In \methodname, we curate a dataset spanning ten rapidly evolving scientific fields.
 As LLMs become increasingly integrated into these domains, it is essential to evaluate whether existing knowledge update methods can support their progress.
-Related scientific literature is grouped chronologically to represent prior, new, and future knowledge based on publication dates.
-To evaluate scientific knowledge, we focus on two tasks: \emph{claim judgment}, and \emph{claim generation}.
-To better reflect the rigor of the scientific domain, our evaluation methodology emphasizes both \emph{factual accuracy} and model's \emph{confidence}.
+Related scientific literature is grouped chronologically to represent prior, new, and future knowledge.
+To evaluate scientific knowledge, we focus on two tasks, \emph{claim judgment} and \emph{claim generation}, and emphasize both \emph{factual accuracy} and the model’s \emph{confidence} to better reflect the rigor of the scientific domain.
 Specifically, we categorize the model's knowledge of a claim as \textit{correct} (factually accurate and confident), \textit{incorrect} (factually inaccurate and confident), or \textit{unknown} (not confident) and quantify the percentage of two types of errors in preservation, acquisition, and projection, respectively.

 We evaluate LLMs' scientific knowledge updates using five methods spanning training, inference, or both.
-Experimental results across standard and frontier models highlight that the best-performing knowledge update method achieve on average only 85.9\% on knowledge preservation, 71.7\% on knowledge acquisition, and 37.7\% on knowledge projection.
+Experimental results across standard and frontier models highlight that the best-performing knowledge update method achieves on average only 85.9\% on knowledge preservation, 71.7\% on knowledge acquisition, and 37.7\% on knowledge projection in the domain of \textit{Computer Science}.
 While inference-time update methods tend to be effective for large models, smaller models require training-based approaches to achieve comparable performance.
 Cross-domain analysis reveals that performance on these objectives is correlated, with knowledge preservation and projection heavily influenced by domain volatility, while the availability of domain knowledge during pretraining has limited impact.
-Moreover, even applying on specialized, domain-adapted scientific LLMs struggle to balance these objectives, underscoring persistent challenges in updating scientific knowledge in LLMs.
+Moreover, even applying on domain-adapted scientific LLMs struggle to balance these objectives, underscoring persistent challenges in updating scientific knowledge in LLMs.